logzio/jaeger-logzio/README.md

 This is the repository that contains Logz.io Storage gRPC plugin for Jaeger.

+### Limitations

+When you use the Jaeger UI to find traces stored in Logz.io, there are a couple limitations.
+For most users, these won't be an issue, but they're still good to know:

+* **Lookback** must be 48 hours or less
+* **Limit Results** must be 1000 traces or less

 ## Run as a docker

 Run the command below 👇 with the following environment variables: